luctst/just-docs/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Use this template when you have to create a task to do.
+about: Use this template when you have to create a task to be done.
 ---

 ## Folder, file